irpatel0/TARecruitmentApplication/documents/DesignDocument_final.md

 1. Database Model
 2. Subsystems and Interfaces
 3. Subsystem Routes
 4. User Interfaces

-The database model provide information about the tables involved, fields in each table, foreign and primary keys, any association table, and multiplicity and interactions between tables.
+The database model provides information about the tables involved, fields in each table, foreign and primary keys, any association table, and multiplicity and interactions between tables.
 The subsystem and interfaces provide information on how the web application is divided into different components and any dependencies between components.
 The subsystem is designed to have low coupling and high cohesion.
 The subsystem routes gives information about the routes, decorator functions and their purpose.
 The user interfaces provide high level overview of how the web application looks and features present for user to interact with.